bucktower/2018-reading-goals/README.md

 # Books to Read
-20 books that Buck and Diego will read by 11:59pm December 31, 2018.
+20 books that Buck, Diego, and Alex will read by 11:59pm December 31, 2018.

 ## Formatting
 **Bold** means that it's in progress.